 How to Start an Investment Club: 4 Steps

 The following are some of the initial steps you should take if you’re interested in starting an investment club:

 The first step in starting an investment club is figuring out the purpose of the club.
 Understanding and agreeing on the motivation behind the investment club can help like-minded members craft a mission statement and bylaws.

-Step 2: Observe Existing Groups in Action
+Step 2: Observe Existing Investment Clubs in Action

 Step 3: Kick Things Off with Informative Sessions

 Before getting deep into group investing, it may be helpful to have several investment club meetings without pooling funds.
-These club meetings can include a speakers series or an open forum opportunity to discuss approaches to the market, and can be a good way to assess whether or not taking the next step and forming an investment club makes sense.
+These club meetings can include a speaker’s series or an open forum opportunity to discuss approaches to the market, and can be a good way to assess whether or not taking the next step and forming an investment club makes sense.